williamouyang/okta.github.io/_source/_use_cases/mobile/okta_mobile_connect.md

 # Overview

-Okta Mobile Connect enables single sign-on for native mobile apps that support SAML.
+Okta Mobile Connect enables SSO for native mobile apps that support SAML.
 Once users have established a session in [Okta Mobile](https://itunes.apple.com/us/app/okta-mobile/id580709251){:target="_blank"}, logging in to mobile apps that support SAML and Okta Mobile Connect is